snowplow/snowplowanalytics.com/_posts/2018-11-01-snowplow-google-cloud-storage-loader-0.1.0-released/index.md

 <h2 id="roadmap">3.
 GCP roadmap</h2>

-For those of you following our Google Cloud Platform progress: we will now be shifting our focus to:
+For those of you following our Google Cloud Platform progress: we plan to shortly release:

 - A new event recovery workflow
 - A new release of Beam Enrich, which integrates with Cloud Dataflow templates mentioned above; you can check out [the original blogpost for Snowplow R110 Valle dei Templi][r110] to find out more about Beam Enrich
+- An initial version of our BigQuery loader, which will stream enriched data from Pub/Sub directly into BigQuery

 <h2 id="help">4.
 Getting help</h2>